juju-solutions/tupperware/README.md

     containers.
 It also ships with SkyDNS and Cadvisor visualization addons

 **[Charms.Docker](http://github.com/juju-solutions/charms.docker)** | <br/>
-    `charms.docker` provides charm authors a clean and readable way to interface with the docker CLI as well as configure the Docker deamon via the DockerOpts manager.
+    `charms.docker` provides charm authors a python library with a clean and readable way to interface with the docker CLI as well as configure the Docker deamon via the DockerOpts manager.

 #### Projects of note: